manang/internet-drafts/draft-irtf-icnrg-mapme.md

 the Interest is flagged as a Discovery Interest and with the local sequence number, then broadcasted to neighboring PoAs.

-Upon reception of a Discovery Interest, the PoA forwards it direcly to the producer if still attached, otherwise it repeats the one-hop brodcast discovery to neighboring PoAs if it stores a recent notification of the producer presence, i.e. an entry in TFIB having higher sequence number than the one in the
+Upon reception of a Discovery Interest, the PoA forwards it directly to the producer if still attached, otherwise it repeats the one-hop brodcast discovery to neighboring PoAs if it stores a recent notification of the producer presence, i.e. an entry in TFIB having higher sequence number than the one in the